lubuntu-team/manual/source/3/3.2/3.2.5/desktop.rst

 How to Launch
 -------------
-To launch Desktop from the menu :menuselection:`Preferences --> LXQt settings --> Desktop`, from LXQt Configuration Center press the desktop button to launch it, or run
+To launch Desktop from the menu :menuselection:`LXQt settings --> Desktop`, from LXQt Configuration Center press the desktop button to launch it, or run

 .. code::